Lakehurst, New Jersey: Local government

-In March 2022, the Borough Council appointed Bernadette Dugan to the seat expiring in December 2024 that had been held by Gary Lowe until he died in office the previous January, just weeks after having taken office.
+In March 2022, the borough council appointed Bernadette Dugan to the seat expiring in December 2024 that had been held by Gary Lowe until he died in office the previous January, just weeks after having taken office.
 Dugan will serve on an interim basis until the November 2022 general election, when voters will choose a candidate to fill the balance of the term of office.

-In August 2015, the Borough Council selected former mayor Stephen F. Childers to fill the unexpired term ending in December 2016 of Glenn McComas, who had resigned from office the previous month as he was moving out of the borough.
+In August 2015, the borough council selected former mayor Stephen F. Childers to fill the unexpired term ending in December 2016 of Glenn McComas, who had resigned from office the previous month as he was moving out of the borough.

 Federal, state and county representation

-Lakehurst is located in the 4th Congressional District and is part of New Jersey's 10th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Lakehurst had been in the 9th state legislative district.
+Lakehurst is located in the 4th Congressional District and is part of New Jersey's 9th state legislative district.